home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />

-Users can turn the high accuarcy mode of the background location sensor on or off using `message: command_high_accuracy_mode` with the `title` being either `turn_off` or `turn_on`.
+Users can turn the high accuracy mode of the background location sensor on or off using `message: command_high_accuracy_mode` with the `title` being either `turn_off` or `turn_on`.
 If `title` is blank, not set or not one of the above expected values then the notification will post as normal.

 Example: